shivannis/xandr-docs-public/xandr-docs/articles/monetize/applying-media-types-and-templates-to-banner-creatives.md

 ---
 title: Microsoft Monetize - Applying Media Types and Templates to Banner Creatives
-description: In this article, find information on the media types and standard Xandr and custom templates to your banner creatives. ms.date: 10/28/2023
+description: In this article, find information on the media types and standard Microsoft Advertising and custom templates to your banner creatives. ms.date: 10/28/2023
 ---

 # Microsoft Monetize - Applying media types and templates to banner creatives

-You can apply media types and standard Xandr and custom templates to your banner creatives from the **Create New** screen.
+You can apply media types and standard Microsoft Advertising and custom templates to your banner creatives from the **Create New** screen.

 You can apply the following media types to your banner creatives: